Snowflake MCS/EHS community

 There are presently no mining operations in the area, but a couple of companies are considering opening potash mines in an area 20 miles to the north and 15 miles to the northeast of the MCS neighborhood.
 The impact of those possible mines is uncertain, though the wind rarely comes from those directions.

-Oil companies have drilled for oil and gas in the area and didnÕt find anything.
+Oil companies have drilled for oil and gas in the area and didn’t find anything.
+The nearest gas wells are 35 miles to the east, with a few oil wells 30 miles to the north.

 Vegetation, mold and pollen